d2l-ai/d2l-en/chapter_convolutional-modern/resnet.md

 ![The ResNet-18 architecture.](../img/resnet18.svg)
 :label:`fig_resnet18`

-Before training ResNet, let us observe how the input shape changes across different modules in ResNet.
+Before training ResNet, let us [**observe how the input shape changes across different modules in ResNet**].
 As in all the previous architectures, the resolution decreases while the number of channels increases up until the point where a global average pooling layer aggregates all features.

 ```{.python .input}
 X = np.random.uniform(size=(1, 1, 224, 224))